-- 1 The expression that denotes the called function80) shall have type pointer to function returning void or returning an object type other than an array type. - If the expression that denotes the called function has a type that includes a prototype, the number of arguments shall agree with the number of parameters.
+- 1 The expression that denotes the called function82) shall have type pointer to function returning void or returning an object type other than an array type. - If the expression that denotes the called function has a type that includes a prototype, the number of arguments shall agree with the number of parameters.
 Each argument shall have a type such that its value may be assigned to an object with the unqualified version of the type of its corresponding parameter.

 - A postfix expression followed by parentheses () containing a possibly empty, commaseparated list of expressions is a function call.
 The postfix expression denotes the called function.
-The list of expressions specifies the arguments to the function. - 4 An argument may be an expression of any object type.
-In preparing for the call to a function, the arguments are evaluated, and each parameter is assigned the value of the corresponding argument.81) - If the expression that denotes the called function has type pointer to function returning an object type, the function call expression has the same type as that object type, and has the value determined as specified in 6.8.6.4.
-Otherwise, the function call has type void.
-If an attempt is made to modify the result of a function call or to access it after the next sequence point, the behavior is undefined. - If the expression that denotes the called function has a type that does not include a prototype, the integer promotions are performed on each argument, and arguments that have type float are promoted to double.
+The list of expressions specifies the arguments to the function. - An argument may be an expression of any object type.
+In preparing for the call to a function, the arguments are evaluated, and each parameter is assigned the value of the corresponding argument.83) - If the expression that denotes the called function has type pointer to function returning an object type, the function call expression has the same type as that object type, and has the value determined as specified in 6.8.6.4.
+Otherwise, the function call has type void. - If the expression that denotes the called function has a type that does not include a prototype, the integer promotions are performed on each argument, and arguments that have type float are promoted to double.
 These are called the default argument promotions.
 If the number of arguments does not equal the number of parameters, the behavior is undefined.
 If the function is defined with a type that includes a prototype, and either the prototype ends with an ellipsis (, ...) or the types of the arguments after promotion are not compatible with the types of the parameters, the behavior is undefined.
-If the function is defined with a type that does not include a prototype, and the types of the arguments after promotion are not compatible with those of the parameters after promotion, the behavior is undefined, except for the following cases:
+If the function is defined with a type that does not include a prototype, and the types of the arguments after promotion are not compatible with those of the parameters after promotion, the behavior is undefined, except for the following cases: - one promoted type is a signed integer type, the other promoted type is the corresponding unsigned integer type, and the value is representable in both types;